An expense payment fringe benefit arises when a payment is made by

 In general, employee declarations are required in order to support the calculation of private use percentage (if any) and therefore the taxable value of any fringe benefit which remains after applying the “otherwise deductible” rule, or the extent to which the expense is directly tax deductible.
 Declarations are required to be held by the employer before lodgment of the FBT return, or by 21 May if no return is required.

-Links to downloadable declaration templates are published by the Tax Office here: FBT Declarations
+See downloadable declaration templates published by the Tax Office: FBT Declarations

 When applicable a travel diary is required for travel which involves an overnight stay of more than 5 consecutive nights, for domestic travel with a private use percentage or all overseas travel.
 This requirement may be waived if the expenses are validly covered by a no-private use declaration.